Productivity¶

 [366 rows x 2 columns]

-- Access to the window only
+- Provides access to the window only.

-- Using Pandas
+- Using Pandas.

-- Using the regular method, which accepts the same function as pandas
+- Using the regular method, which accepts the same function as Pandas.

-- Using the meta method, which accepts metadata and variable arguments
+- Using the meta method, which accepts metadata and variable arguments.

 Array expressions¶